commfish/BSAI_crab_assessments/README.md

 # BSAI_crab_assessments
-Bering Sea Aleutian Island crab assessments performed by ADF&amp;G staff:  currently only SMBKC
+Bering Sea Aleutian Island crab assessments performed by ADF&amp;G staff:  currently only SMBKC and PIGKC

 Goal would be for all BSAI_crab_asessments that use GMACS to live here on github ** currently only SMBKC ** 18-07-2019